CHIA SEED FALOODA

 BRING IT ALL TOGETHER

 • Make a checklist.
-Also everything should be cold.
+All the items should be cold.

 1. jelly